b-ryan/singer-best-practices-linter/README.md

 - That a critical log exists in the main function
 - No empty schemas are found in schemas
 - "additionalProperties" key is found in all schemas
+- No schemas have a "type" that is either empty or just "null"

 ## TODO